 Explore magnetic force and observe ways that magnets and electricity are used in daily life.
 Create your own circuit and experiment with a variety of materials to determine whether they are insulators or conductors.
 Recognize the correlation between magnets and electricity.

-This literature unit can be used independently but is designed to be taught in conjunction with the literature unit for Ben and Me by Robert Lawson.
+This unit can be used independently but is designed to be taught in conjunction with the literature unit for Ben and Me.

 Forces of Nature